QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/index.md

 To rebase before a merge <small>(cleaner history)</small>, use `git rebase`.

-👉 Most commands with their arguments are [explained here](../commands/index.md#git-branching).
+👉 Most commands and their arguments are [explained here](../commands/index.md#git-branching).
 </div></div>

 <hr class="sep-both">